Balaji Prakash

-Balaji Prakash (born 1968) is an Indian structural biologist, biochemist and the Associate Dean of Sciences & Professor, Biological and Life Sciences, at the School of Arts and Sciences, Ahmedabad University, since July 2020.
+Balaji Prakash (born 1968) is an Indian structural biologist, biochemist and professor, biological and life sciences, at the School of Arts and Sciences, Ahmedabad University since July 2020.
 Prior to this he served as senior principal scientist and the head of the department of molecular nutrition of the Central Food Technological Research Institute.
-Known for elucidating the structure of a unique GTP-binding protein, Prakash is an elected fellow of the National Academy of Sciences, India and was a senior research fellow of The Wellcome Trust, UK.
+Known for elucidating the structure of a unique GTP-binding protein, Prakash is an elected Fellow of the National Academy of Sciences, India (2013) and was a senior research fellow of The Wellcome Trust, UK (2004).
 The Department of Biotechnology of the Government of India awarded him the National Bioscience Award for Career Development, one of the highest Indian science awards, for his contributions to biosciences, in 2009.

 Biography

 Balaji Prakash, born in 1968, did his doctoral studies at the Indian Institute of Science and after securing a PhD in 1996, he completed his post-doctoral work at Max Planck Institute of Molecular Physiology in 2002.
 Returning to India, he joined Jawaharlal Nehru University the same year as an assistant professor at the Special Center for Molecular Medicine but his stay there lasted only 7 months.
 In November 2002, he joined the Indian Institute of Technology, Kanpur at their Department of Biological Sciences and Bio-Engineering where he later served as an associate professor from 2005 to 2010 and as a professor from 2010 to 2014.
-It was at this time, he took a long leave from the institute to join the Department of Molecular Nutrition of the Central Food Technological Research Institute as a senior principal scientist, a position he holds to date.
-He also serves as a CSIR recognized faculty at the Academy of Scientific and Innovative Research.
+He subsequently led the Department of Molecular Nutrition of the Central Food Technological Research Institute as a senior principal scientist.
+In July 2020, he joined Ahmedabad University – a liberal education institution focused on interdisciplinary learning and research thinking – as Associate Dean, Sciences, at the School of Arts and Sciences, where nurtured the growth of two divisions – Mathematical and Physical Sciences, Biological and Life Sciences.
+Here, he ideated a few clusters of excellence around which all aspects critical to the growth of the school were centered, i.e. faculty recruitment, new PhD and Undergraduate programs, funding – were all focused around these clusters to increase focus, visibility and impact.

 Career

 Prakash's research focus is on enzyme catalysis, with special interest in the enzyme family composed of GTPases, kinases and sugar nucleotidyltransferases, as well as the development of peptides for food industry.
 During his post-doctoral work at the Max Planck Institute of Molecular Physiology, he elucidated the structure of a GTP-binding protein.
 At CFTRI, he has worked on molecular nutrition and the development of nutraceuticals and has developed a technology titled Microbes based printing for fabrication of electronic circuits for which he holds the patent; another of his invention, A novel device for crystallizing proteins and protein complexes or other biological macromolecules, is being prepared for patent submission.
 His studies have been documented by way of a number of articles and ResearchGate, an online repository of scientific articles has listed 55 of them.
-Besides, he has delivered invited speeches at seminars including the 2nd Indo-American Frontiers of Science Symposium held at Irvine, California in 2006 and was a senior research fellow of the Wellcome Trust in 2004.
+Besides, he has delivered invited speeches at numerous conferences and seminars including the 2nd Indo-American Frontiers of Science Symposium held at Irvine, California in 2006.